-Three different types of feet
+Three different types of foot arches

 Nutrients that support foot and ankle health